MySQL backups using Percona Monitoring and Management (PMM) seem convenient.

 Installing the PMM Client and adding nodes

-Install the Client on the MySQL server to be managed.
+Install the client on the MySQL server you want to manage.

-*You can also add nodes from the GUI, but in that case the MySQL user you create must be accessible from the PMM Server.
+* You can also add nodes via the GUI, but in that case, the MySQL user you create must be accessible from the PMM Server.

-To add a node from the GUI, click the > arrow in the top left menu.
+To add a node from the GUI, press the ">" arrow in the menu in the upper left corner.

 Select [Configuration] → [Add Instance to PMM].